lsterzinger/codeblog/python_resources/resources.md

+---
-# Python Data Science Resources
+title: Python Data Science Resources
+---
 ## Python distribution
 Use Python 3 instead of Python 2, Python 2 is no longer supported as of January 2020.